 Procida has maybe 30 restaurants.
 Not 300 — 30.
 And because the island is small and everyone knows everyone, quality control is enforced by social pressure.
 A bad meal on Procida means your neighbours hear about it.

 The seafood is caught that morning.
 The lemons are grown on the island (Procida lemons are a PDO variety — twice normal size, intensely aromatic).
 The lingua di Procida pastry exists nowhere else.
-The grilled calamari at La Lampara in Corricella was EUR 14 and the best I had in a month in Italy.
+The grilled calamari at La Lampara in Corricella is EUR 14 and ranks among the best you'll eat in a month across Italy.

 Capri has no equivalent.
 It's one of those experiences that reveals a community's soul.